-All auditors must attend a QS stage-specific training course every year for their approval stages.
-Auditors who do not attend the training courses lose their approval for the approval stage in question.
+All auditors must attend a QS training course every year.
+Auditors who do not attend the training courses lose their approval.

 3.3.4 Evidence of internal training by the certification body

 Evidence of annual participation in at least one internal training course on the QS scheme organised by the certification body must be produced in order to retain approval as an auditor for the QS scheme.
 If an auditor gets approved for different QS approved certification bodies, the certification body shall take appropriate evidence to ensure that the auditor has attended an internal training possibly by another certification body.